Whether you’re searching for color-coded cutting boards, flexible, wooden, or even bar-sized options, we carry all the cutting board styles you need.

-Cross-contamination of food can lead to serious health risks like food poisoning or unintended exposure to food allergens.
-If your kitchen staff members know how to store and prepare food correctly to avoid cross-contamination, you can save the time and money that would be wasted on improperly handled food.
-By making the effort to separate your foods while storing and preparing them, sanitizing your kitchen surfaces and equipment, and practicing proper personal hygiene, you can create a safe and sanitary kitchen environment that is better for your customers, your employees, and your business.
+Cross-contamination occurs when harmful bacteria is transferred to foods, which can result in serious health risks like food poisoning or unintended exposure to food allergens.
+If your kitchen staff members know how to prevent cross-contamination by correctly storing and preparing food, you can save the time and money that would be wasted on improperly handled food.
+By making the effort to separate your foods while storing and preparing them, sanitizing your kitchen surfaces and equipment , and practicing proper personal hygiene, you can create a kitchen environment that follows food safety guidelines .
 What is Cross-Contamination?
 Cross-contamination occurs when disease-causing microorganisms, like bacteria and viruses, are transferred from one food to another.
 As a result, cross-contamination is one of the leading causes of foodborne illnes.
 Cross-contact is most frequently caused by unwashed cutting boards, hands, or kitchen tools like knives and tongs.
-While cooking to safe temperatures will kill dangerous bacteria, most food contamination happens when the bacteria from a raw food item interacts with food that doesn't need to be cooked.
-How to Prevent Foodborne Illness by Avoiding Cross-Contamination You can best prevent foodborne illness by being aware of the risk for contamination in each step of your food preparation process.
+While cooking to food-safe temperatures will kill dangerous bacteria, most food contamination happens when the bacteria from a raw food item interacts with food that doesn't need to be cooked.
+How to Prevent Foodborne Illness You can best prevent foodborne illness by being aware of the risk for contamination in each step of your food preparation process.
 It is possible to contaminate food before it is prepared, during preparation, and even when food is served to your customer.
-For this reason, teaching all of your staff how to prevent cross-contamination can help your food stay safe from the moment it arrives in your kitchen to its delivery at your guests' tables.
-How to Store Food to Avoid Cross-Contamination You can avoid contaminating food before it is prepared by using the correct food storage techniques.
-Proper food storage in the refrigerator is important to prevent cross-contamination, as many types of food are often stored in one place.
-In this environment, contaminants can easily spr
+Implementing a HACCP program , or Hazard Analysis and Critical Control Points program, will help you to identify and control contamination risks.
+Teaching all of your staff how to prevent cross-contamination can help your food stay safe from the moment it arrives in your kitchen to its delivery at your guests' tables.
+By requiring your kitchen staff to obtain food handling certification or food handler's permits, you can further ensure that your kitchen is a safe and sanitary environment.
+Preventing Cross-Contamination through Food Storage Y

 How to Clean a Cutting Board

-We Carry All the Kitchen Supplies You Need for Your Business
+We Carry All the Kitchen Supply Products You Need for Your Commercial Restaurant Kitchen